brienen/crunch_uml/docs/technisch/componenten/renderers.en.md

 | SQLARenderer | `sqla` | `sqlarenderer.py` | Python SQLAlchemy code |
 | EARepoUpdater | `ea_repo` | `earepoupdater.py` | Direct EA database update |
 | SchemaDiffMD | `schema_diff_md` | `jinja2renderer.py` | Schema comparison markdown |

 ---

+## XMI Renderer

+The `xmi` renderer (`renderers/xmirenderer.py`) writes the complete schema as **XMI 2.1 with an Enterprise Architect extension section** — the mirror image of what the `eaxmi` parser reads:

+- **Strict part**: `uml:Model` with packages, classes (incl. attributes), enumerations (incl. literals), associations (incl. ends/cardinalities/roles) and generalizations, with the existing ids as `xmi:id`.
+- **Extension part**: documentation, project metadata, tagged values, connector roles and, per diagram, a `<diagram>` element with the geometry in EA format (the exact inverse of the parser conversions, including the y-flip for edge waypoints).

+The output can be re-imported via crunch_uml's own `eaxmi` parser (lossless round-trip, covered by acceptance tests on four fixtures) and imported into Sparx EA.
+Where the XMI spec and EA collide, EA wins; every deviation is documented in [`crunch_uml/renderers/EA_QUIRKS.md`](https://github.com/brienen/crunch_uml/blob/main/crunch_uml/renderers/EA_QUIRKS.md).

+---